India has joined likes of US, Israel in hitting back when borders are meddled with, says Amit Shah | Education

 He appealed to the audience to take small oaths, which can transform the country such as will not evade taxes and will not violate traffic rules.

-Greeting people on the occasion of Askhaya Tritiya and 12th century AD social reformer Basaveshwara's birth anniversary, the Home Minister called upon youths to follow the sayings (Vachana).
+Greeting people on the occasion of Akshaya Tritiya and 12th century AD social reformer Basaveshwara's birth anniversary, the Home Minister called upon youths to follow the sayings (Vachana).

 Basaveshwara has a large following in Karnataka, especially in the north Karnataka region, parts of Andhra Pradesh, Telangana, and Maharashtra, who form the dominant Lingayat community, to which Chief Minister Basavaraj Bommai and his predecessor BS Yediyurappa belong.